BananaCrystal/bananacrystal-payment-gateway/README.txt

 = Where can I get support or talk to other users? =

 If you get stuck, you can ask for help in the Plugin Forum.

+= Where do I get my subscription key or redirect url for thank you page?

+Login to your BananaCrystal account and go to Store > Integrations.

+Then, add or update an existing Woocommerce Integration enable subscriptions

+View the integration to find your subscription key.

+= Can i regenerate my subscription key or revoke previous key?

+Yes you regenerate existing key and the previous key would be expired incase the key is compromised